Skip to content

 NASCAR Research & Archives Center | Getty Images

 Before we get to more current-day drivers, a history lesson about the Mexico City track's namesake.
 Brothers Pedro, left, and Ricardo Rodríguez were noted racers with international success, but both died in racing crashes nine years apart.
-The Autódromo Hermanos Rodríguez circuit that will host the Cup and Xfinity Series in 2025 was named in their memory shortly after it opened.
+The Autódromo Hermanos Rodríguez circuit that will host the Cup and Xfinity Series was named in their memory shortly after it opened.

 4 of 17